d1vshar/cgol/README.md

-# cgol - A Connway's Game of Life simulator - WIP
+# cgol - A Conway's Game of Life simulator - WIP

 cgol is a simulator written in C using raylib graphics library.

-### Connway's Game of Life
+### Conway's Game of Life

 https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life